 About Keith Karing

 Keith Haring was born in Reading Pennsylvania on May 4, 1958 and grew up in nearby Kutztown, Pennsylvania.
-His passion for art began at a young age and following high school graduation he enrolled in the Ivy School of Professional Art in Pittsburgh for two semesters.
+His passion for art began at a young age and following high school graduation he enrolled at the Ivy School of Professional Art in Pittsburgh for two semesters.

 Keith Haring’s subway art

 In the early 1980s Keith Haring created hundreds of drawings in the New York subway system.
 He used chalk to paint on unused advertising space, which was covered with black sheets of paper.
 Haring was caught and fined numerous times.